bcgov/common-document-generation-service/app/README.md

 ### General Design

-The `/docGen` endpoint request body is composed of 2 main parts.
+The `/template/render` endpoint request body is composed of 3 main parts.
 1. The document **template**, currently only accepts this as a base64 encoding.
-2. The set of **Contexts**, an array of Context objects containing the set of replacement variables to merge into the template.
+2. The set of **data**, an object containing the set of replacement variables to merge into the template.
+This can be an array of objects.
+3. **options**, an object to override default behaviours.
+Callers should be setting: convertTo = (output file type), reportName = (output file name), and overwrite=true.

 The functionality of this endpoint is relatively simple, being that it functions mostly as a pass-through to the Carbone library to do the generation logic.
-The template file is ephemeraly written to a temporary location (using the 'tmp' javascript library) and only persists there to pass the document to Carbone.
+The template file is ephemerally written to a temporary location (using the 'tmp' javascript library) and only persists there to pass the document to Carbone.
 Once generation occurs or any error occurs the file is gone.
 It is not written to any persistant storage.

 The templating engine is XML-agnostic.
 It means the template engine works on any valid XML-based documents, not only XML-documents created by Microsoft Office™, LibreOffice™ or OpenOffice™.

 #### Concepts

-In order to provide template subtitution of variables into the supplied document, we have the concept of a Context.
-A **Context** is a freeform JSON object which consists of key-value pairs.
+In order to provide template substitution of variables into the supplied document, we have the concept of a Context.
+A **Context** is a free-form JSON object which consists of key-value pairs.
 The purpose is to provide a key-value mapping between an inline variable in the template document and the intended merged document output after the values are replaced.

 In order for a document template to be successfully merged with the replacement variables, it requires a Context object (or arrays of Contexts) which *should* contain the variables which will be replaced.
 Carbone can behave as a glorified string-replacement engine, or more complex conditional or iterative logic can be built into the template variables.
 See below sections for documentation.